Coláiste Bhaile Chláir

-Coláiste Bhaile Chláir is an Irish co-educational, multidenominational community college situated in Lakeview, Claregalway, County Galway.
+Coláiste Bhaile Chláir is an Irish co-educational and multidenominational community college situated in Lakeview, Claregalway, County Galway.
 It is under the patronage of the Galway and Roscommon Education and Training Board (GRETB).

 It is a Microsoft "showcase school", having been recognised by the company as a "global leader in successful integrations of technology with teaching and learning".

 History and development

 Coláiste Bhaile Chláir was founded on 2 September 2013.

 Alan Mongey is the principal of the school, a former president of the National Association of Principals and Deputy Principals (NAPD).
-Cyril Donnellan is the deputy principal, a former hurler with the Galway senior team.
+Cyril Donnellan, Emma Ryan and Lisa Carty are deputy principals.
+Donnellan is a former hurler with the Galway senior team.

 Construction work began in early 2016 on a 23-classroom extension to Coláiste Bhaile Chláir.
 In July 2018, further plans to extend the school and also provide a purpose-built Educate Together national school in the area received the green light from An Bord Pleanála.
 In late 2018, the €5.4 million extension project to develop a new two storey extension to Coláiste Bhaile Chláir, including a two classroom special needs unit and sports hall, began.
 It was completed in July 2020.